-Zinc is a key micronutrient that our body needs for a number of roles, from supporting growth and development to boosting neurological functions.
-It’s also essential for our immune system, as it affects how our cells respond to infections, and can help keep inflammation under control.1
+Zinc is a key micronutrient that our body needs for a number of roles, from supporting growth and development to helping neurological functions.

 Zinc is well-known for helping to cut the length of a common cold, but how else can it support our immune system?

-There are a number of ways zinc boosts the immune system but primarily it activates enzymes that break down proteins in viruses and bacteria so they are less able to spread.3 Zinc also increases the activation of cells responsible for fighting infection.4
+There are a number of ways zinc supports the immune system but primarily it activates enzymes that break down proteins in viruses and bacteria so they are less able to spread.4

 Zinc’s effect on inflammation

 A growing area of research is looking at how zinc reduces inflammation in the body.

 Inflammation has been linked to conditions such as heart disease, depression and dementia.

 A 2013 study by Ohio State University found that zinc is ‘lured’ into cells that fight infection, to help stop the immune system spiralling out of control.10

 The scientists concluded that if there wasn’t enough zinc to support this response, then excess inflammation is triggered – potentially damaging cells and the body.

 A study by Jagiellonian University Medical College in Poland in 2017 discovered that zinc ‘exhibits antioxidant and anti-inflammatory activity’ which can potentially deter ill-health.11